 Belhaven University recognizes the CLEP, AP and ACT PEP standardized tests for credit and accepts the recommended score scale.
 Alternative credit, including CLEP, AP, and ACT PEP may not exceed 30 hours.
+Students may not CLEP core courses in their major.
+CLEP courses, when allowed, become Gen Eds or electives and a part of the alternative credit limit.
+CLEP of the basic Gen Ed courses ENG104/105, MAT 202 is not permitted.

-• Foreign Language Proficiency Exams
+Foreign Language Proficiency Exams

-Students proving proficiency in a native language other than English will be considered to have met Goal III.
 Foreign students may not register for credit in their native language.
 Students may earn college credit for Spanish, French, or German only by taking the CLEP examination at the elementary or intermediate levels.
-Students may earn credit hours in the general education core in a single language through completion of the CLEP examination with the CLEP recommended passing scores or through proficiency credit.
+Students may earn up to the required number of credit hours in the general education core for their major in a single language through completion of the CLEP examination with the CLEP examination with a minimum score of 50 or above or through proficiency credit.
 The CLEP standardized examination will preclude the use of departmental examinations except in those areas where CLEP examinations are not available.

-The method of testing and the number of credit hours to be awarded for languages other than Spanish, French, or German will be determined by the chair of the foreign language department or their designee.
-For testing other than CLEP, a \$100 fee is charged for administering a proficiency exam; an additional fee of \$100 is charged if the exam is completed and credit is to be awarded.
+The method of testing and the level of proficiency to be awarded for languages other than Spanish, French, or German will be determined by the chair of the foreign language department or their designee.
+For testing other than CLEP, a \$100 fee is charged for administering a proficiency exam; an additional fee of \$100 is charged if the exam is completed, but no semester hours, grades or quality points will be awarded.